mistyreed63849/Graph-LLM/README.md

 ```
 - Remember to replace the directory `/folder/of/LLaMA-2-7B/checkpoint` and `/folder/of/LLaMA-2-7B/tokenizer` with actual directories!
 - The four graph reasoning datasets are [available](https://drive.google.com/file/d/1fRXdCMHpkb1-kuzcxgZPKkILEWBSbW4M).
 You may download it and place the zip file in the directory of this repository.
-And then run the command
+And then run the command:
 ```markdown
 unzip dataset.zip -d ./dataset
 ```